ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/4_conclusions_further_work.md

 face with a static allocation behind it.
 This will change depending on the performance and complexity needs of the application.

-Fundementally it provides a way to get memory you did not know whether you would need when the program was written.
+Fundamentally it provides a way to get memory you did not know whether you would need when the program was written.
 You knew you would need some non-zero amount and dynamic allocation lets you ask for it while the program is running.